-Udesh Jadnanansing, Founder and Managing Partner at Mopinion, looks at how online retailers should strive for ‘Excellent’ rather than settle for ‘Good’ and looks at the ways they can take their CEM to the next level to reap the rewards.
+Udesh Jadnanansing, Co-Founder/ Chief of Revenue at Mopinion, looks at how online retailers should strive for ‘Excellent’ rather than settle for ‘Good’ and looks at the ways they can take their CEM to the next level to reap the rewards.

 Customer Experience Management (CEM) is big business.
 In an environment where retaining customers is just as important as winning new ones, the battle lines between competing businesses have shifted significantly in recent years.
 Largely fuelled by the online retail revolution, customers are far savvier about the service they deserve for their custom and have many avenues to communicate their dissatisfaction to other consumers, if this isn’t met.

 Retailers, in turn, have ramped up their CEM and Voice of the Customer (VOC) programmes to meet this challenge – but this has raised the bar across the industry.
 So in this retail arms race the question now is – How do you take CEM to the next level?

 Currently there is a lot of interest and use of Net Promoter Scores (NPS) and Customer Satisfaction (CSAT) monitoring.
 For many businesses this looks at the customer service function as a whole as an overview, and the types of reporting can vary greatly (from paper reports and Excel files to online dashboards).
 For some businesses measuring CSAT scores may only happen twice a year or quarterly.
 This unfortunately means that many businesses have no real-time measurement – and more importantly, this means they are unable to react to issues quickly and recover at risk customers.